Lost in translation: Exposing hidden compiler optimization opportunities: Exploiting Standard Optimization Levels

-CK has a built-in self-test mechanism that detects and reports when a generated executable is invalid, i.e., it does not provide the expected results.
+CK has a built-in self-test mechanism that detects and reports when a generated executable is invalid, i.e.\, it does not provide the expected results.
 We modified this mechanism to check the benchmark's results for each optimization configuration against those of the \hbox{-O0} compilation with no optimizations enabled.
-This is because compiled unoptimized programs are considered to act as intended by the programmer.
+This is because compiled unoptimized programs are considered reference models that act as intended by the programmer.